kivoux/ESP-VP/README.md

 ISSUES:
-Due to limited time I cared to create this, it doesn't always update whoever spawns in so just re-enabled it every so often.
+Due to limited time I cared to create this, it doesn't always update whoever spawns in so just re-enable it every so often.
 Maybe I'll fix it and add more features if the VP devs get on my nerves again.